4 Flat Fee MLS Companies in Pittsburgh

 How would a Pittsburgh seller benefit from a flat fee MLS service?

 A flat fee MLS service can be a cost-effective option for Pittsburgh home sellers who want to avoid paying a full listing agent commission.
 Instead of the typical real estate commission of 2.5% to 3% for the listing agent, FSBO sellers pay a one-time fee to get their home listed on the MLS.
-However, sellers should still expect to offer a buyer’s agent commission.
+However, sellers may still be compelled to offer a buyer’s agent commission to sweeten the deal.

 Pros and cons of using a flat fee MLS listing service